Bingham-New Haven

 (These later photos from 1930 show the surface facilities involved in Utah Copper's negotiations and purchase of water and surface rights from the Utah Metal tunnel in 1936.
 The area was later used by Utah Copper's 'N' Dump Line.)

-(The story continues with the Utah Metal & Tunnel company)
+(The story continues with the Utah Metal & Tunnel company; sold to National Tunnel and Mines company in 1944)

 ###